jpegleg/dwarven-toolbox/README.md

 - scale - average, mean, median, softmax, lowest value, highest value, range, and sum
 - flip - reverse a string
 - chop - print a number of bytes from the front of a string
+- shave - print a number of bytes from the end of a string
 - helmet - HKDF
 - greathelmet - PBKDF2
 - rip - count bytes in a string